The Right Needs Real America First Journalism

 Advertisement

-Greene took to X to criticize Trump for focusing on these matters instead of dealing only with domestic policy.
+Greene took to X to criticize Trump for focusing on these matters rather than on domestic policy.

 “Zelensky today.
 Netanyahu tomorrow,” Greene wrote.
 “Can we just do America?”

-Greene, once a staunch Trump ally, has changed her tune over recent months, arguing that the Trump administration is too focused on foreign matters and not on addressing the problems Americans are facing.
-She has claimed his policy is no longer “America First” and that he is not doing enough to deal with inflation and the cost of living.
+Greene, once a staunch Trump ally, has changed her tune in recent months, arguing that the Trump administration is too focused on foreign affairs and not on addressing the problems Americans face.
+She has claimed that his policy is no longer “America First” and that he is not doing enough to address inflation and the cost of living.

 The lawmaker points to Trump’s authorization of airstrikes on Iran and propping up Israel and Ukraine as examples of his fixation on overseas issues.
 She’s even accused him of catering to “neocons” and the military-industrial complex.